Opportunity to Comment on Ontario’s Emission Performance Standards Program

 We’re here to help

 McCarthy Tétrault is here to assist you in navigating these regulatory changes and opportunities for comment.
-To discuss how the proposed regulation impacts your Ontario organization or project, please contact Joanna Rosengarten – we would be happy to assist you.
+To discuss how the proposed regulation impacts your Ontario organization or project, please consult our Environmental, Regulatory & Aboriginal (ERA) Group.

 carbon price Ontario’s Emission Performance Standards Program tCO2e emission performance standards GHG emissions Federal Government